leftmove/leftmove/README.md

-Eighteen year old from Southeast Michigan, attending MSU.
+Nineteen year old from Southeast Michigan, attending MSU.
 I do full stack web development and a couple of other things.

 <!--